 This is sponsored content by BlogHer and Kellogg's.

-This is the first of twelve weekly posts sponsored by BlogHer and Kellogg's.
+This is the ninth of twelve weekly posts sponsored by BlogHer and Kellogg's.
 EACH POST will have its own $100 gift card giveaway.
-With the exception of the first post, the plan is to have each giveaway start on Tuesday and run until the following Monday.
-(For this first post, the giveaway starts on Wednesday and runs until the following Monday.)
+The plan is to have each giveaway start on Tuesday and run until the following Monday.

-To enter the giveaway, leave a breakfast-routine-related comment on this post by Monday, August 16, 2010.
-Entrants must be U.S. residents and at least 18 years old.
+To enter the giveaway, leave a comment on this post by Monday, October 11, 2010 about either (1) tips for making the morning routine simpler or (2) breakfasts that make the morning routine simpler.
+Entrants must be U.S. residents at least 18 years old.
 One entry per post per person.
 To get an additional entry, blog or tweet the contest and then leave a comment with a link to the post or tweet.

-For the complete rules, see The Complete Rules, Week One.
+For the complete rules, see The Complete Rules, Week Nine.

 For more chances to win, visit the other participating bloggers.